hanssmail/quantQ/README.md

 ### Dynamic Time Warp

 We have added the algorithms to perform the Dynamic Time Warp calculations in the ```.quantQ.dtw``` name space.
 Details of the algorithm can be found [here](data/dtw_intro.pdf).

+### Deep Neural Networks

+We have added the deep neural networks.
+The features implemented include the dropout, batches, and different functional forms of annealing in learning and regularisation.
+The architecture is specified in the input dictionary, the rest is fully automated.
+More examples can be found [here](quantQ_nn_deep.md).
+The implementation is part of the ```.quantQ.nn``` namespace.